sailpoint-oss/ui-development-kit/README.md

 ### Local Development

+#### Svletekit

-To start the local dev server, navigate to the `./Sveltekit-App` folder and run `npm run dev`.
+To start the sveltekit dev server, navigate to the `./Sveltekit-App` folder and run `npm run dev`.
 This will start the local dev server and you can access the application at `http://localhost:3000`.

+#### Electron

+> Note: You will need to have the sveltekit app built already in order to start the electron app.

+To start the electron app, navigate to the `./Electron-App` folder and run `npm run start`.

 ### Build the application from source